pabloh/pathway/README.md

 As you can see `error(...)` expects `type:`, `message:` and `details` keyword arguments; `type:` is the only mandatory, the other ones can be omitted and have default values.
 Also `type` should be a `Symbol`, `message:` a `String` and `details:` can be a `Hash` or any other structure you see fit.

-You then have assessors available on the error object to get the values back:
+You then have accessors available on the error object to get the values back:

 ```ruby
 result = CreateNugget.new.call(foo: 'foobar')